harkal/ebakus-web-wallet-loader/README.md

 <script src="./dist/wallet-loader.min.js" />
 ```

-The script will expose `window.ebakus`.
+The script will expose `window.ebakusWallet`.
 You can also have a look at the [example page](./dist/index.html).

 ## API